SaltyMonkey/fps-manager/README.md

 - Supports latest Tera Toolbox features (be on the edge of progress :) )
 - Client data usage (most of data grabbed from client instead of manual update by developer)
 - Protection from another mods (fps manager trying to catch all data before average mods and apply changes after them so nothing can affect expected result)
-- Event driven ideology (setup mod one time and apply your configuration based on ingame events automatically)
+- Event driven ideology (setup mod one time and apply your configuration based on in-game events automatically)
 - Easy start (readable options names and zero dangerous/critical options available)
 - Fully clientside (FPS Manager will never send something to server)
-- Class based configuration (just ingame events not enough?
+- Class based configuration (just in-game events not enough?
 Enjoy custom settings combinations automatic switch based on game class)
 - Shareable configuration (friend want to use your settings?
 It is not issue anymore.
 Just drag and drop them!)
 - Dynamic configuration (FPS Manager can detect presets changes at your drive without game restart!)
 - Custom modes (don't like predefined settings for configurations or they can't fit your gameplay? just rename everything or create personal configurations)